CookiePLMonster/CookiePLMonster.github.io/_mods/mass-effect/silentpatch.md

 When playing the game on PCs with modern AMD processors, two areas in the game (Noveria and Ilos) show severe graphical artifacts.

 SilentPatch diagnoses those issues and provides a definite fix, bringing complete visual parity between Intel and AMD CPUs.
+**Warning: AMD FX and Bulldozer chips are still affected.
+We are investigating the issue.**

 ## Featured fixes: